ande3577/redmine_project_alias/README.markdown

 identifier.
 It is a workaround for the inability to change a projects identifier after creation.

-It is written for Redmine 2.5.x, other versions may or may not work.
+It is compatible with versions 2.4.x and 2.5.x.
+Other versions may or may not work.

 Please report issues to:
   https://github.com/ande3577/redmine_project_alias/issues